Matchworn by Hennadiy Zubov 29.10.1997 HRV 🇭🇷 : UKR 🇺🇦 2-0

 The most masochistic the Ukrainian national team has ever been, was probably their recent 7-1 defeat against world champion France.
-If this caused great sexual pleasure among the players is not documented, head coach and Ukrainian football legend Andriy Shevchenko, however, didn’t look too aroused when the game was finished…
+If this caused any pleasure among the players is not documented, head coach and Ukrainian football legend Andriy Shevchenko, however, didn’t look too aroused when the game was finished…

 Apart from this shattering defeat, the Ukrainian team is actually the most successful former Soviet country after their Russian neighbors.
 Despite only qualifying for a single World Cup in 2006, where the team reached the quarter finals, they have now clinched their third consecutive EURO participation.